H0wl3r/Elastic_Lab/README.md

 # Elastic_Lab VM

 Enchance your analysis,detection and threat hunting skills in an Elastic focused lab enviroment.
-A windows 10 based VM backeed with ElasticSearch and Kibana, Loaded with AtomicRedTeam to run your red team scripts.
+A windows 10 based VM backed with ElasticSearch and Kibana, Loaded with AtomicRedTeam to run your red team scripts.

+Download the VM here

 # Test, Detect and Understand

+**Test**
+Test your team on there Blue team skills by Running AtomicRedTeam scripts against the enviroment or even try hack the VM with your exploits.

+**Detect**
+Utalising Elastic SIEM and Endpoint monitoring Detect as many TTPs by wriing your own rules or implementing Elastics own rule set.

+**Understand**
+With the Elastic agent ingesting Sysmon, Powershell, wineventlogs, Endpoint Monitoring and Network traffic logs, deep dive and conduct full analysis recognising any IOCs.

+# VM Minimum Requiments

+* 8 GB RAM
+* 4 CPU
+* 60GB Storage

+# VM Specs

 * Windows 10
-* ElasticSearch
+* ElasticSearch 8.6.1
-* Kibana
+* Kibana 8.6.1
 * AtomicRedTeam

+# Logging

+* ElasticAgent
+* Sysmon
+* Powershell
+* Wineventlogs
+* Wndpoint Security
+* Netflow

 # VM Credentials

-Windows 10 Login
+**Windows 10 Login**

-user: Elastic
+> **User:**     Elastic
-pass: elastic
+> **pass:**     elastic

-Elastic login
+**Elastic login**
-user: elastic
+> **User:**   elastic
-pass: elastic
+> **pass:**   elastic

-* ElasticAgent logging
-* sysmon
-* powershell
-* wineventlogs
-* endpoint secuirty
-* netflow

-Minimum Requiments for VM

-* 8 GB RAM
-* 4 CPU
-* 60GB Storage